darwino/darwino-documentation/Developer Guide/Appendix 1. Utility Libraries.md

 There is also a task scheduler.
 It allows one-time executions and scheduling by periodic intervals, and it supports time ranges (for example, “run hourly between 7:00am and 5:00pm”).

 #3 Tracer
 The HttpTracerService can trace all of the requests that are coming to the server.
 As long as the requests are being served by the HttpService, the tracer (a managed bean) can be told precisely what should be traced.
-Tracing can be restricted to specific urls and particular types of data (headers, details, content)
+Tracing can be restricted to specific urls and particular types of data (such as headers, details, and content).